Enjoy the fresh sounds produced by young musicians in a historic music hall

 Kanagawa Prefectural Music Hall, Japan's first full-scale public hall, is approaching its 68th year since opening.

-The Kanagawa Philharmonic Orchestra will be hosting a "Fresh Concert" in this hall on January 15th of the new year.
+The Kanagawa Philharmonic Orchestra will be holding a "Fresh Concert" in this hall on January 15th, 2019.

-This 16th event will feature three young performers - Yuta Ito (trombone), winner of first place in the brass section of the 18th Tokyo Music Competition; Asumi Yamaguchi (violin), winner of the runner-up prize at the 2020 Senzoku Gakuen College of Music Graduate School Grand Prix Special Concert; and Sara Yonemitsu (piano), winner of the Kanagawa Prefectural Assembly Speaker's Award in the high school division of the Youth Piano Section of the 37th Kanagawa Music Competition - who will be performing a wonderful show with the Kanagawa Philharmonic Orchestra.
+This year marks the 16th time the event has been held, and three young performers will be performing alongside the Kanagawa Philharmonic Orchestra: Yuta Ito (trombone), who won first place in the brass section of the 18th Tokyo Music Competition; Asumi Yamaguchi (violin), who won second place at the 2020 Senzoku Gakuen College of Music Graduate School Grand Prix Special Concert; and Sara Yonemitsu (piano), who won the Kanagawa Prefectural Assembly Speaker's Award in the high school division of the Youth Piano Section of the 37th Kanagawa Music Competition.

-The concert was held in this place, filled with many memories and dreams as he has visited many times since childhood for competitions, and was with the Kanagawa Philharmonic Orchestra, a group he had dreamed of performing with someday.
+This concert was held in this place, filled with many dreams and memories as she has visited it many times since childhood for competitions, and featured a concert with the Kanagawa Philharmonic Orchestra, which she had dreamed of performing with someday.

-This time, we spoke with young pianist Yonemitsu Sakira, who has made that dream come true and is brimming with sparkling talent and hope.
+This time, we spoke with young pianist Kisaki Yonemitsu, who has made that dream come true and is brimming with sparkling talent and hope.
 Please enjoy until the end.

-My impression when I met Kisaki Rai was that she was literally sparkling.
+When I met Kisaki Rai, I was impressed that she was literally sparkling.

-I was impressed by her beautiful and delicate performance, which was filled with hope.
-I am already excited to hear what kind of sound she will produce when she plays the piano.
+Her performance left an impression of being beautiful and delicate, yet filled with hope.
+I'm already excited to hear what kind of sound she will produce when she plays the piano.

 The interview took place inside Kanagawa Art Hall.
 In the silent hall, where we were the only ones present, even the sound of Kisaki Rai's heels echoed beautifully.